‘Kobe’ tops list of sports-inspired baby names in America

-Los Angeles Lakers legend Kobe Bryant may have had an untimely passing, but his memory continues to live on in thousands of youngsters who will bear his name and keep his legacy alive.
+(KTLA) — Los Angeles Lakers legend Kobe Bryant may have had an untimely passing, but his memory lives on in thousands of youngsters who will bear his name and keep his legacy alive.

-Data analyzed of the top sports-related baby names found 17,071 newborns were named Kobe during that time frame.
-The name saw a 201% increase, likely spurred from Bryant’s tragic and unexpected death in January 2020.
+An analysis of the top sports-related baby names found that 17,071 newborns were named Kobe during that time frame.
+The name saw a 201% increase, likely spurred by Bryant’s death in January 2020.

-Bryant, his daughter, Gigi, and six other people died on January 26, 2020, after the helicopter they were riding in crashed in the hills near Calabasas.
-All eight people including the pilot were killed on impact.
+Bryant, his daughter Gigi and six other people died on Jan.
+26, 2020, after the helicopter they were riding in crashed in the hills near Calabasas.
+All eight people, including the pilot, were killed on impact.

-The popularity of Kobe as a first name grew tremendously following the star’s death, but it wasn’t the largest single-year increase ever recorded, according to the website.
-That title belongs to Tiger Woods, whose first name grew in popularity by 209% in 2009 — although it’s unclear just how many ‘Tigers’ were born that year.
+Though the popularity of Kobe as a first name grew tremendously after his death, it wasn’t the largest single-year increase ever recorded, according to the website.
+That title belongs to Tiger Woods, whose first name grew in popularity by 209% in 2009 — although it’s unclear just how many “Tigers” were born that year.

-Tiger returned to the top 10 this year, with 810 rugrats named after the golf icon in 2020.
+Tiger returned to the top 10 this year, with 810 rugrats getting the name in 2020.

-Other sports-inspired names to crack the list include Serena (Williams), Marshawn (Lynch) and Floyd (Mayweather).
+Other possible sports-inspired names that cracked the list include Serena (as in Williams), Marshawn (Lynch) and Floyd (Mayweather).

-The complete top 10 of sports-inspired baby names can be found below:
+Here is the complete list of top 10 sports-inspired baby names, according to BetSperts:

 |Rank